 Day 1: Darwin to Arnhem Land and Kakadu National Park

 We leave Darwin with a bright and early start, and head to the World Heritage listed Kakadu National Park.
-Firstly, we make our way to see the stunning rock art at Ubirr before climbing to the top of a lookout so see the sprawling Nardab Floodplain.
 Next stop, head to the border of Kakadu and Arnhem Land to experience a Guluyumbi cruise along the East Alligator River.
 Travelling with a Bininj guide, understand more about the cultural importance of the East Alligator River to the region’s traditional custodians.
 Once the cruise wraps up, jump in a vehicle and cross straight into Arnhem Land for an unforgettable afternoon of exploration at an indigenous art complex known as Mawurndaddja.
 This complex has a spectacular series of galleries with rock art spanning from the present time to many thousands of years of age.
 Your guide will explain the importance of this art, the methods used to perform this expressionism and the anthropological system used to date the art as you are guided through the site.
 Spend the afternoon exploring this historic ancient site before heading back to Kakadu and settling into this evening’s campsite.
 (L,D)

 Today we explore the magnificent Kakadu National Park in our 4WD.
-First up is Twin Falls, then a short distance away is the jaw-dropping Jim Jim Falls, which plunges down 200 metres – this is more than three times the height of Twin Falls.
-We’ll base ourselves here for a picnic lunch, a walk around its surrounds and finish with a nice cool swim before returning to our camp.
+First up is the jaw-dropping Jim Jim Falls, which plunges down 200 metres, we’ll base ourselves here for a picnic lunch, a walk around its surrounds and nice cool swim before returning to our camp.
+This afternoon, you have the option of taking a scenic flight over Kakadu or visiting the Bowli Cultural Centre.
 (B,L,D)

 Day 3: Kakadu National Park to Katherine and Nitmiluk National Park